 7. AVANTO Chest Light

-A chest light allows you to have a hands-free experience, especially if you’re not comfortable wearing a headlamp.
-The Avanto chest light also comes with reflective staps and rear red light to increase your visibility to motorists behind you.
+A chest light allows you to have a hands-free running light.
+It’s perfect if you’re not comfortable wearing a headlamp.
+The Avanto chest light comes with reflective straps and a rear red light to increase your visibility to motorists behind you.

 Adjust the front light to point downward or upwards depending on your preference.
 It has two settings to choose from, with its brightest setting at a maximum of 500 lumens.
-The second setting will shine at 50% and gives you a run time of up to 10 hours.
+The second setting shines at 50%, and gives you a run time of up to 10 hours.

 - IPX5 rated